The Apprentice (British TV series) series 7

-The seventh series of British reality television series The Apprentice (UK) was broadcast in the UK on BBC One, from 10 May to 17 July 2011; due to a qualifying match for the 2011–12 UEFA Champions League set to be aired live on 20 July, the final episode was given an earlier broadcast date to avoid clashing with this.
+The seventh series of British reality television series The Apprentice was broadcast in the UK on BBC One, from 10 May to 17 July 2011.
+Due to a qualifying match for the 2011–12 UEFA Champions League set to be aired live on 20 July, the final episode was given an earlier broadcast date to avoid schedule clashing.

-After six years of offering a six-figure job as a prize, both Alan Sugar and the production staff conducted a rethink on what the programme offered after the former threatened to quit.
-This led to the decision that Sugar now offered a £250,000 investment for the winning candidate to use towards starting their own business.
-The change in prize led to a complete revamp of the format concerning tasks, with the Interviews stage assigned as the final task, and extended to include a scrutiny of each candidate's business plans amongst the other questions made by interviewers.
-Alongside the standard twelve episodes, with the first two aired within a day of each other, two specials were aired alongside this series – "The Final Five" on 7 July; and a series exclusive, "How to Get Hired" on 15 July.
+After six years of offering a six-figure job as a prize, this series was the first to offer a £250,000 business investment.
+The change in prize led to a revamp of the series format, with the Interviews stage being the final task, rather than the usual business task.
+The interviews were also extended to include a scrutiny of each candidate's business plans.
+Alongside the standard twelve episodes, with the first two airing on consecutive days, two specials were aired alongside this series – "The Final Five" on 7 July; and a series exclusive, "How to Get Hired" on 15 July.

-For the sixteen candidates who took part, the change in prize did not deter their participation, with Tom Pellereau becoming the overall winner and the first to win the new prize.
+Of the sixteen candidates who took part, Tom Pellereau was crowned the series' winner.
 Excluding the specials, the series averaged around 8.80 million viewers during its broadcast, and is the most watched series of The Apprentice to date.

 Series overview

-Following the end of the sixth series, Alan Sugar began to question his involvement in the programme, due to the nature of what he offered to those participating and the overall format of The Apprentice.
-Meeting with both the broadcaster and the production company, Sugar threatened to quit unless changes were made.
-His demand led to the decision that a rethink of the programme was essentially required to keep the show fresh.
-In discussing how to alter the format, Sugar expressed a belief that there was too high an expectation amongst young entrepreneurs over becoming the next big name in business when setting up their own company, faulting a belief that such individuals suffered from a "fast buck mentality".
-He thus suggested that The Apprentice geared itself towards showing a scaled but realistic approach to starting up a company.
-This suggestion led to a complete overhaul of the format, assigning the design of tasks towards setting up, running and operating businesses as smoothly as possible, while offering new participants a life-changing opportunity – the winning candidate would now receive a £250,000 investment towards a new business they wished to start, with Sugar taking a 50% stake in the business in exchange for providing his guidance and support, along with supplying a team of experts to help develop the winning candidate's plan.
+Following the end of the sixth series, Alan Sugar began to question the overall format of The Apprentice, especially after the controversy caused by series 6 winner, Stella English, who slated the legitimacy of the winning prize after becoming disillusioned with her new role under Alan Sugar.
+Therefore, the winning candidate would now receive a £250,000 investment towards a new business they wished to start, with Sugar taking a 50% stake in exchange for providing guidance and support, along with supplying a team of experts to help develop the winning candidate's plan.